Silicosis

 • Pulmonary rehabilitation helps patients slowly strengthen the lungs through monitored exercise.

-Complications from Silicosis
+Complications From Silicosis

 • Kidney disease: Kidneys that are weakened or damaged cannot properly filter out toxins and waste from the blood, leading to multiple other health issues.